 Did I just hear Robert apologize for something? asked Betty.

 No offense taken, Jesus said, There is no one left who believes that pharaohs were part god, so now they are not.
 Lots of people believe in me, though, and that makes me real.

 Same here! piped Gandalf.

-I'm sorry, I dissented, I'm still not clear about the reality of fictional characters.
+Sorry, I dissented, I'm still not clear on the reality of fictional characters.
 I don't even like the part in Peter Pan when everyone has to believe in Tinkerbell or she'll die.

 Why not? asked Betty, What if no one believed in you, Harry.
 Would you still believe in yourself?
 Would you continue to exist?

 On the subject of how humans perceive the divine, I've been reading a fascinating book called "The Rise and Fall of Adam and Eve," by the human Stephen Greenblatt, professor of history at Harvard.
 Much of it concerns the Middle East, from the time of the Babylonian Captivity of the Hebrews, around 600 BCE, to the destruction of Israel and its Second Temple by the Romans, and the rise of Christianity.
 This was a period of general collapse of ancient religions.
 Greenblatt describes an environment where the old gods were battling for believers, for ratings, you might say.

 Betty, Robert interjected, I've been reading the book too.
 Humans were waiting to be told which gods were speaking to them, and what the gods were saying.
 They were waiting for humans to tell them these things.
 They were not, as their ancient ancestors often were, receiving divine communication directly.